 SPLASHBLOCKER® is the Solution!

 An Engineering Barrier Control proven to block toilet plume aerosols at their source.

-Pads tend to get sucked into toilet bowls due to negative pressure, resulting in clogged pipes and estimated plumbing repairs and room closures of $105,000.
+Pads tend to get sucked into toilet bowls due to negative pressure, resulting in clogged pipes and estimated plumbing repairs and room closures.

 A viable alternative

 - As a disposable item, an 80 bed hospital calculated spending upwards of $13,000 per year for pads

 - Disposal of pads adds $8,500 cost per year and creates 4.3 tons of landfill waste